Bringing together Leading Practitioners and Scholars

 Professor Gotberg teaches courses and seminars on contracts, bankruptcy and reorganization, and secured transactions.

-Deputy Dean, Donald M. Ephraim Professor of Law and Economics, Faculty Director, The Center on Law and Finance
+Donald M. Ephraim Professor of Law and Economics, Faculty Director, The Center on Law and Finance

 Professor Casey received his JD with High Honors in 2002 from the University of Chicago Law School.
 He received the John M. Olin Prize for the outstanding student of law and economics.